RealAshampoo/countly-sdk-c/README.md

 A Countly SDK with a plain C interface.

-Internally this SDK uses the Countly C++ SDK code and simply adds a C interface on top of it.
+Internally, this SDK uses the Countly C++ SDK code and simply adds a C interface on top of it.

-The SDK currently only supports Windows and builds a self-contained DLL without any dependencies (also no C runtime library dependencies).
+The SDK currently only supports Windows and builds a self-contained DLL without any dependencies (also no external CRT dependencies).

-Metrics are auto-detected.
+Countly metrics are auto-detected when init is called.

 ## How to use

-Include the countly_c.h header in your applications.
+Include the countly_c.h header in your application and link to the import library countly_c.lib (or load the DLL dynamically if that is more convenient in your context).

-All functions return a result constant (COUNTLY_C_OK, COUNTLY_C_GENERIC_ERROR, COUNTLY_C_NOT_STARTED).
+All functions return an integer result constant (COUNTLY_C_OK, COUNTLY_C_GENERIC_ERROR, COUNTLY_C_NOT_STARTED) to indicate success or failure.

 Typical call order: